 Other forms of time-related bias

-In the case of case control studies assessing chronic diseases with multiple hospitalizations and in-patient treatment (such as the use of inhaled corticosteroids and death in chronic obstructive pulmonary disease patients), no clearly valid approach to data analysis can fully circumvent this bias.
-However, sensitivity analyses such as restricting the analysis to non-hospitalised patients or providing estimates weighted by exposable time may provide additional information on the potential impact of this bias: Immeasurable time bias in observational studies of drug effects on mortality.
+In the case of case control studies assessing chronic diseases with multiple hospitalisations and in-patient treatment (such as the use of inhaled corticosteroids and death in chronic obstructive pulmonary disease patients), no clearly valid approach to data analysis can fully circumvent this bias.
+However, sensitivity analyses such as restricting the analysis to non-hospitalised patients or providing estimates weighted by exposable time may provide additional information on the potential impact of this bias, as shown in Immeasurable time bias in observational studies of drug effects on mortality.
 (Am J Epidemiol 2008;168 (3):329-35).

 In cohort studies where a first-line therapy (such as metformin) has been compared with second- or third-line therapies, patients are unlikely to be at the same stage of the disease (e.g. diabetes), which can induce confounding of the association with an outcome (e.g. cancer incidence) by disease duration.
 An outcome related to the first-line therapy may also be attributed to the second-line therapy if it occurs after a long period of exposure.
 Such situation requires matching on disease duration and consideration of latency time windows in the analysis (example drawn from Metformin and the Risk of Cancer.
 Time-related biases in observational studies.
 Diabetes Care 2012;35(12):2665-73).